Throwing Money Away (Buying vs Renting)

 UPDATE: There are excellent points and additional resources and caveats in the comments.
 Thanks!
 I added one myself clarifying why “buying gets cheaper eventually as you pay off the mortgage” is wrong.
 I stand by the original point: If you ignore price bubbles, taxes, personal preferences, and leverage then renting and buying are roughly financially equivalent.
 Not that you should ignore those things, just don’t fall for the myths that it’s a no-brainer decision.

-UPDATE: Now in Spanish, thanks to ManzanaMecanica.org.
+UPDATE: Now in Spanish, thanks to ManzanaMecanica.org [RIP].

 Tags: , , , , ,